Alexander961724/Attack-Simulation/README.md

 ![PortScanImage](PYTHON-SERVER.png)

 # 6️⃣ File download from the victim 📥
 The Windows machine accessed the attacker's server and downloaded the payload.
-However, the system detected it was not a normal file.
+However the system detected it was not a normal file.
 ![PortScanImage](SitioWEB.png)
 # Part 2
 ![PortScanImage](Descarga.png)